 Stone Buildings then suffered for a second time in May 1941 when 2 and 3 Stone Buildings were almost entirely destroyed with the upper floors of 1 to 6 Stone Buildings being almost entirely gutted by fire.
 Please click on the image below to see more images of this bomb damaged part of Stone Buildings.
 Please also click on the right-hand side bar to read an account of this damage.
 The extracts come from the printed version of the Inn’s Black Books.

 This damage also resulted in a great loss to the Inn’s finances.
 Indeed it is noted in the Finance Committee Minutes that the damage to the Inn, particularly around Stone Buildings, resulted in the loss of income of rent from chambers amounting to about £10,000 a year which then was about a third of the Inn’s income.

 The gaps left in Stone Buildings at number 3 Stone Buildings and on the upper storeys of the adjacent properties remained until the late 1940s when plans were drawn by Architects who hoped to repair the damage.
 As you can see from the plans below the extent of the damage was quite large with the entire top floor of 1 to 6 Stone Buildings having been destroyed although this did allow for redevelopment of the Buildings which might not have been possible otherwise.
 Included in the development were much needed further indoor toilets and lifts going to all floors.
-Please click on the first plan below to click through the plan for each floor.
+Please use the gallery below to click through the plan for each floor.